+- -

-Teacher Candidate: Cooperating Teacher: School: College Supervisor: Grade:
+Student Teacher: School: Grade:

+Supervisor: College Supervisor: Session:

 First Visit: Second Visit: Classes Observed: Classes Observed:

-Personal (Briefly describe how each of the following is evident.)
-Professionalism evident in dress, words, actions: Initiative (personal; routines & procedures): Work ethic: Self-confidence: Courteous with co-workers and other adults (initiates conversations; approachable): Cooperative (accepts criticism & suggestions): Communication skills: Enthusiasm (in and out of the classroom-rate as 1-10): Stamina (emotional & physical):
+Personal (Briefly describe how each of the following is evid ent.)

+• -

+Professionalism evident in dress, words, act ions:

+Initiative (personal; routines & procedures):

+Work ethic:

+Self-confidence:

+Courteous with co-workers and other adults (initiates conversations-app roachable):

+Cooperative (accepts criticism & suggestion s):

+Communication skills:

+Enthusiasm (in and out of the classroom-rate e as 1-10):

+·

+Stamina (emotional & physical):

-Descriptors: 1:Not Evident 2: Developing 3: Satisfactory/Proficient 4: Strong 5: Exemplary Teaching - Preparation (Rate the following on the scale of 1-5 and Visit 1 Visit 2 briefly describe how each of the following is evident.)
-Deadlines for lesson plans (at least 2 days prior to being taught): Detailed lesson plans have all parts (objectives, standards, academic language, differentiation, etc.): Knowledge of subjects (content; evidence of thorough preparation): Creativity/Resourcefulness (wide variety of ideas beyond the textbook): Assessments & assignments are appropriate for the objectives: Revises plans based on feedback from cooperating teacher:
+Descriptors: 1: Not Evident 2: Developing 3: Satisfactory/Proficient 4: Strong 5: Exemplary

+Teaching - Preparation (Rate the following on the scale of 1-5 and briefly describe how each of the following is evident.)
+Visit 1 Visit 2 Deadlines for lesson plans (at least 2 days prior to being taught): Detailed lesson plans have all parts (objectives, standards, academic language, differentiation, etc.): Knowledge of subjects (content, evidence of thorough preparation): Understands and applies principles of child development and differentiation: Creativity/Resourcefulness (wide variety of ideas beyond the textbook): Assessments & assignments are appropriate for the objectives:
-Descriptors: 1:Not Evident 2: Developing 3: Satisfactory/Proficient 4: Strong 5: Exemplary Teaching - Presentation (Rate the following on the scale of 1-5 andVisit 1 briefly describe how each of the following is evident.)
-Lesson delivery: Variety of techniques: A- 13

-Lesson "mirrors" the plan:

-Questioning: Variety of levels is appropriate for content:
+Descriptors: 1: Not Evident 2: Developing 3: Satisfactory/Proficient 4: Strong 5: Exemplary

+Teaching - Presentation (Rate the following on the scale of 1-5 and Visit 1 Visit 2 briefly describe how each of the following is evident.)
+Delivery: All parts evident (see below): (review, developing background, transition, stated objectives, new content, summary, assessment) Variety of techniques: Lesson "mirrors" the plan: Questioning: Variety of levels is appropriate for content: Wait time: Distribution of questions to students: Students are actively involved in lessons: Vocabulary and tone are grade level appropriate and support students' language development: Quality of writing on white/chalkboards and/or interactive boards: Use of technology in the classroom for teaching and assessing learning:
-Wait time:

-Distribution of questions to students:

-Students are actively involved in lessons:

-Vocabulary and tone are grade-level appropriate and support students' language development:

-Provides meaningful verbal and written feedback to students:

-Descriptors: 1: Not Evident 2: Developing 3: Satisfactory/Proficient 4: Strong 5: Exemplary Management (Rate the following on the scale of 1-5 and briefly describe how each of the following is evident.)
-Visit 1 Visit 2 Stays current with correcting, grading, recording: Organizational skills: (personal, classroom): Awareness of student behavior (quick scan): Classroom control: States expectations clearly (proactive vs. reactive): Consistently enforces expectations: Time management and transitions (time on task vs. off-task): Relationship with children continuum (buddy - aloof): Rev. 0 07-23-19
+Descriptors: 1: Not Evident 2: Developing 3: Satisfactory/Proficient 4: Strong 5: Exemplary

+Management (Rate the following on the scale of 1-5 and briefly describe how each of the following is evident.)
+Visit 1 Visit 2 Current correcting, grading, recording: Organizational skills: (personal, classroom): Awareness of student behavior (quick scan): Classroom control: States expectations clearly (proactive vs. reactive): A 17

+Consistently enforces expectations: Uses appropriate management strategies for the age level: Time management and Transitions (time on-task vs. off-task): 1 L Management extends beyond classroom (if applicable): Flexibility (able to adjust schedules and routines when needed): · Relationship with children continuum (buddy - aloof):

+Rev. 7-8-20